dulvui/simondalvai.org/src/content/blog/godot-custom-resources.md

 Another cool feature is the built-in load and save to disk functionality.
 So you can replace all your JSON files with built-in Custom Resources.
 Note: Only variables with @export annotation get saved to disk.

+**WARNING** RESOURCES CAN EXECUTE MALICOUS CODE
+As long as this [Github issue](https://github.com/godotengine/godot-proposals/issues/4925) is open, resources should not be considered as a safe way to save data.

 Here an example:
 ```gd